 Wi-Fi Direct devices can connect to each other without having to go through an access point.
-Wi-Fi Direct devices establish their own ad-hoc network when required, letting you see which devices are available and choose which one you want to connect to.
+Wi-Fi Direct devices establish their own ad-hoc network when required, letting you see which devices are available and choose which one to connect to.

+1. Go to Settings > Network & internet.

+The device searches for another Wi-Fi Direct device.

-- 1. Go to Settings. - 2.
-Touch Wi-Fi > Wi-Fi preferences > Advanced > Wi-Fi Direct.
-The device begins searching for another Wi-Fi Direct device. - 3.
-Under Peer devices, touch the other device name. - 4.
-On the other device, select Accept.
+2. Touch Internet > Network preferences > Wi-Fi Direct.

+The device searches for another Wi-Fi Direct device.

+3. Under Peer devices, touch the other device's name.

+4. On the other device, select Accept.